Don't Wait to DOUBLE Your Impact to Help Families in Need!

 Share:

-By recognizing the true source of anger, you can create an environment in your marriage that allows for apology and restoration of the relationship.
+Recognizing when unmet expectations are the source of anger in your marriage can help you can create an environment that allows for apology and restoration of the relationship.

 As I was leaving for a four-day trip with my teen daughter and her friend, my husband, Steve, agreed to have the house in good shape when I returned, because we’d be having company on the weekend.